 The timing of revenue recognition, billings and cash collections results in contract assets, receivables and contract liabilities.
 Contract assets would exist when the Organization has a contract with a customer for which revenue has been recognized but customer payment is contingent on a future event.
 Organization revenue is based on delivered goods and services and is generally limited to amounts that are not contingent on future events, therefore, not resulting in a contract asset being recorded.

-There were no accounts receivable, contract assets or contract liabilities related to revenue from contracts with customers at December 31, 2022.
+There were no accounts receivable or contract assets related to revenue from contracts with customers at December 31, 2023 and 2022.
+Deferred revenue was \$500 at December 31, 2023.
+There were no contract liabilities at December 31, 2022.